Legendary Weddings and Events offers advice: ‘popping the question’

 By Brooke King –

 With all the love in the air you might even be considering to “pop the question,” and if not now then eventually.
+With this being said, it is never too early to start checking out sites like winniecouture.com for some inspiration.
 Legendary Weddings and Events of Stephenville, Texas, has a few suggestions to help you come up with the perfect proposal.

 Wedding proposals are something that she will remember for a lifetime and are “extremely important and need to be remembered so that it can be shared with their children and grandchildren,” said Dr. Gay Wakefield, director of Legendary Weddings and Special Events, an experiential laboratory for Tarleton students in the public relations and event management degree program.